[Featured Image Description: Book cover for ‘Why Johnny Doesn’t Flap.’ The rest of the images in this post are book covers from the preceding text].

 ‘The Autism Acceptance Book‘ is a workbook teaching non-autistic children how to understand and support autistic siblings and friends.
 Caveat: This is comb-bound, which can be painful for people with sound sensory issues.
 Sigh.

 ‘Why Johnny Doesn’t Flap‘ gives non-autistic readers a taste of what it feels like to be treated as inferior because of our neurodivergence.
-Intended to be a tounge-in-cheek parody of popular kids books, I suggest you avoid reading it to non-autistic kids, because it will make them feel like crap.
-I’m conflicted on this, but this book really did help my son be more patient with the challenges his non-autistic brother.
-Still, the condescending tone should be a learning device for adults and older kids, and not a good thing.
-And no, reverse-ableism isn’t a thing – non-disabled people aren’t being systematically abused, selectively-aborted, murdered, and forced into institutions because they don’t fit in.
+Intended to be a tounge-in-cheek parody of popular kids books, maybe avoid reading it to non-autistic kids, because it will make them feel like crap.
+The condescending tone creates a learning device for adults and older kids.
+And no, reverse-ableism isn’t a thing – non-disabled people aren’t being abused, selectively-aborted, murdered, and forced into institutions because they don’t fit in.

 ‘Moses Goes To A Concert‘ introduces simple signs in a field trip story while dispelling myths on what Deaf children can and can’t do.